joereddington/Mouse-Sniper/README.md

  - [x]  Second set of minor grids to so that it's obvious what button you are going to press next
  - [ ]  Do a profile to work out where the time is taken.
  - [ ]  Would be occasionally nice to do a 2/3 zoom because the location I want is  on a boundary... (possibly with press and hold...)
+ - [ ]  Change the zones so that you don't zoom *completely* in a section is selected - so something on the boarder can be reached from both (The other approach is to have shortcuts to move the window to one side or other)

 # Statistics